|AGENDA||SPEAKERS||SPONSORS AND PARTNERS|

 Dr. Saidi holds a Ph.D. and a M.A. in Economics from the University of Rochester in the USA, a M.Sc. from University College, London University and a B.A. from the American University of Beirut.

 Judith Sidi Odhiambo

-Head of Corporate and Regulatory Affairs, KCB Group Plc
+Group Head Corporate Affairs, KCB Group (Kenya)

 Judith Sidi Odhiambo occupies the position of Group Head-Corporate & Regulatory Affairs at KCB Group Ltd. Ms. Odhiambo received a graduate degree from United States International University (Kenya) and an undergraduate degree from Daystar University.